alperkumcu/alperkumcu.github.io/courses/loc.md

 ---

 **Fall 2025-2026**
 Assoc.
-Prof. Dr. Alper Kumcu [Email](mailto:alperkumcu@hacettepe.edu.tr) | [Website](http://alperkumcu.github.io)
+Prof. Dr. Alper Kumcu
+[Email](mailto:alperkumcu@hacettepe.edu.tr) | [Website](http://alperkumcu.github.io)

 ## Course Description

-This course offers an in-depth exploration of localisation in the context of translation and interpreting.
+This course offers an in-depth exploration of localization in the context of translation and interpreting.
-Students will learn the theoretical foundations and practical applications of localisation, with a focus on adapting content for different linguistic and cultural markets.
-The course also includes a module on 'code literacy', which is essential for understanding the technological aspects of localisation.
-Upon completion of the course, students will be prepared for a career in the localisation industry, combining linguistic proficiency with technical expertise.
+Students will learn the theoretical foundations and practical applications of localization, with a focus on adapting content for different linguistic and cultural markets.
+The course also includes a module on 'code literacy', which is essential for understanding the technological aspects of localization.
+Upon completion of the course, students will be prepared for a career in the localization industry, combining linguistic proficiency with technical expertise.

 ## Weekly Schedule